Counterterrorism or Cultural Genocide? Theory and Normativity in Knowledge Production About China’s ‘Xinjiang Strategy’

 I identify two shortcomings in this regard:

 After examining the potential terrorist acts of the groups East Turkestan Islamic Movement and the Turkestan Islamic Party between 2001 and 2014, they write: ‘Thus, until 2014, CCP perceptions and fears of the links among Uyghurs in China, the Uyghur diaspora, and jihadist militant groups remained a theoretical possibility rather than an operational reality.’
 This is cited to Raffaello Pantucci in Clarke (2018, 162).
-But the only reference to CCP perceptions there is the author’s conclusion that Al Qaeda’s 2011 appointment of the leader of the Turkistan Islamic Party as its Pakistan commander ‘did not appear to change China’s impression of threats from al-Qaeda.’
+But the only reference to CCP perceptions there is the author’s conclusion that al-Qaeda’s 2011 appointment of the leader of the Turkistan Islamic Party as its Pakistan commander ‘did not appear to change China’s impression of threats from al-Qaeda’.
 This conclusion, in turn, cites an article by the Foundation for the Defense of Democracies (Roggio 2011).
 That article—the ultimate source of the inference about CCP perceptions circa 2014—was published in 2011 and notes the appointment while making no reference to CCP perceptions.
 In terms of the authors’ overall argument, this deficit is largely immaterial; it simply shows that we don’t know about CCP perceptions in relation to this information.

 Later in the article, the authors refer to ‘CCP thinking in 2017’, when Chen Quanguo outlines six principles for combatting terrorism in Xinjiang.
 Part of this included reducing contacts between Uyghurs in Xinjiang and jihadists abroad.
 The authors write: ‘The rise of this approach was based on the CCP’s growing belief that China’s Muslim population was more vulnerable to foreign jihadists than previous assessments had indicated.’
 They write that references to ‘infection’ began appearing in 2015 in discussions of Xinjiang, and cite two studies as evidence.
 But they imprecisely report what these studies say.
 The first comes from a quote in a Phoenix Television Online article in October 2015 by Zhang Yun, the Party secretary of Xinjiang’s Department of Justice, who said that in southern Xinjiang ‘of those who have been influenced by religious extremism’ (受宗教极端思想影响的人群中), 70 percent have been ‘dragged along’ and 30 percent have been ‘contaminated’ (Chen 2015).
 These categories appear to refer to the degree to which these populations have been influenced by religious extremism.
 Zhang refers to ‘a very small number’ of others who have committed crimes.
-The reference, in any case, was to villages in southern Xinjiang, and it did not state what portion of the total population were claimed to have been influenced by religious extremism (of which 70 percent were mildly influenced, and 30 percent heavily influenced).
-The authors cited his statement as ‘explain[ing] that approximately 30 percent of Xinjiang’s population [i.e. total population, across the country] had been infected by religious extremism.’
+The reference, in any case, was to villages in southern Xinjiang, and it did not state what portion of the total population was claimed to have been influenced by religious extremism (of which 70 percent were mildly influenced, and 30 percent heavily influenced).
+The authors cited his statement as ‘explain[ing] that approximately 30 percent of Xinjiang’s population [i.e. total population, across the country] had been infected by religious extremism’.
 A similar oversight is committed in the following reference to a study by the sociologist Li Xiaoxia (2016).
-Li’s original paper makes a similar taxonomy of victims of extremism, prefaced with a similar formulation: ‘of the communities influenced by “Wahhabism” …’ ( 在受“瓦哈比”极端思想影响的群体中).
-Again we do not know what subset of the total population these refer to.
+Li’s original paper makes a similar taxonomy of victims of extremism, prefaced with a similar formulation: ‘of the communities influenced by “Wahhabism”’ ( 在受“瓦哈比”极端思想影响的群体中).
+Again we do not know to which subset of the total population these refer.
 Moreover, Li was referring to the Ili Kazakh Autonomous Prefecture in the north of Xinjiang, and cited a (likely internal Party) document from 2013.
-The authors write that she ‘estimated the number of people [i.e. of the total population, across Xinjiang] contaminated by extremism at around 20 percent.’
+The authors write that she ‘estimated the number of people [i.e. of the total population, across Xinjiang] contaminated by extremism at around 20 percent’.
 Moreover, this source is cited to bolster the argument that the Party’s concerns with ‘infection’ were heightened in 2015.
 The authors conclude that: ‘These figures track fairly closely with estimates of the percentage of the population detained for re-education.’
-Thus, neither of the uses these two sources were put to quite corresponds with what they said.
+Thus, neither of the uses to which these two sources were put quite corresponds with what they said.